Accounting1

 It’s true that it does take more equipment and planning to use a perpetual inventory system.
 But that doesn’t mean it has a significant barrier to entry.

 Barcode scanners are available for under $100.
 Good barcode printers like the Dymo LabelWriter 450 cost less than $150.
-And inFlow Cloud subscriptions start under $100 per month.
+And inFlow Inventory subscriptions start under $100 per month.
 When compared to the money spent on staff for frequent cycle counts, the costs start to even out.

-Try inFlow Cloud free
+Try inFlow for free

 No credit card required.
 Sign up now!